twilark/queercode/README.md

 - Your images **must** be `.png` or `.svg` format
 - Filenames become shortcodes automatically: `bisexual_flag.png` → `:bisexual_flag:` Autocomplete triggers only after typing at least one character after `:`
 - These shortcodes can be safely changed, but user is responsible for ensuring unique entries
+- Emoji rendering is not available within codeblocks (suggestions will show for inline code)
 - Custom entries in `emoji-map.json` should not be overwritten even if the map must be regenerated
 - **Not all emojis are covered, and some will never be.** Please see Mutant Standard documentation